Bodycam captured police saying they wanted to ‘gas’ and ‘stomp on’ BLM protesters

 In the Phoenix video, the officers bemoan the proliferation of body cameras, which one says “has taken the job down the drain.”
 Departments have heralded the cameras, which have become more common in recent years, as tools that promote transparency and protect officers and civilians.

 “We actually want to do the job like we did 10, 15 years ago, but it’s never going to come back,” one officer says in the video.
-“If they ever came back and they said, ‘Guys, just f------- kick some f------ a — out there and reduce crime,’ I’d say, ‘Okay.’ ”
+“If they ever came back and they said, ‘Guys, just f------ kick some f------ a-- out there and reduce crime,’ I’d say, ‘Okay.’ ”

-“So you won’t be in f------- handcuffs and doing your job?” another officer replies.
+“So you won’t be in f------ handcuffs and doing your job?” another officer replies.
 “Going, ‘Oh, let me go watch that body cam video just in case he might have struck somebody.’
 I remember back when.
 It was so much nicer.”

 As the officers drive back to the police station, someone on the sidewalk yells at them to “Go home!”
 The officers joke to each other that they would love to go home.
 Then one mutters, “F------ liberal pieces of s---.”